YordanGeorgiev/qto/doc/md/userstories_doc.md

 #### 3.1.2.
 Roles management
-As the Instance Owner or Product Owner in order to have a finer granularity on the different data stored in my instance I want to be able to define roles and per roles visibility on :
+As the Instance Owner or Product Owner in order to have a finer granularity on the different data stored in my instance I want to be able to define app_roles and per app_roles visibility on :
  - item page level
  - item row level
  - item tag level